 The following rules demonstrate how to use the ValueFormat operation to change the format of dates.
-The only format that you can convert date values into is the IDOL AUTNDATE format.
 The first rule transforms the value of a field named CreatedDate.
 The second rule transforms the value of an attribute named Created, on a field named Date.